Ninja77030801/Ninja77030801/README.md

-# My name is Ninja77030, and I'm glad you're reading this right now
+<h1 align="center"> My name is Ninja77030, and I'm glad you're reading this right now</h1>
-## Information about one of the most ambitious developers on this planet
+<h2 align="center">Information about one of the most ambitious developers on this planet</h2>
----

 <img src="Wallpaper.png" align="center" width="218.5" height="450">